The Foundation for a Meaningful Life

 Seventh grade English stresses the development of writing skills with particular emphasis on well-structured paragraphs and more abstract thinking and writing.
 Writing with precision is emphasized and practiced through frequent composition assignments.
 Students focus on identifying and understanding the elements of grammar in their own writing.
 In the study of literature, students begin to identify themes and their relationship to life experiences as well as examples of figurative language.
 Students study vocabulary in order to develop a more sophisticated written and spoken command of English.

 Throughout the year, seventh graders review and expand their grammar skills, with a focus on using parts of speech correctly, varying sentence beginnings, formalizing language, and using proper punctuation and capitalization.
 Students also explore sentence structure and learn to identify sentence elements such as subjects, predicates, and direct and indirect objects.
+This grammar instruction, coupled with a workshop-style writing curriculum, cultivates deep thinking and builds confidence in written and oral expression.
 As with all grades in the Upper School, seventh graders participate in the Upper School Speech Contest and the Scull Essay contest.

 • Ancient World Cultures